kubernetes/minikube/site/content/en/docs/faq/_index.md

 minikube config set WantBetaUpdateNotification true
 ```

-## Can I remove/disable the emojis in minikube ?

-Yes ! if you reallly dislike the emoji :( you could set MINIKUBE_IN_STYLE envioronment variable to disable the emojis
+Yes!
+If you prefer not having emoji in your minikube output 😔 , just set the MINIKUBE_IN_STYLE environment variable to 0 or false

 ```
 MINIKUBE_IN_STYLE=0 minikube start